[2024 Graduate] It's been half a year since I got my CLF. I've also got my SAA, so I'll write about my study methods and tips for passing

 Frequency of words in the options

-As the name suggests, this method makes guesses based on the frequency of words in the answer.
+As the name suggests, this method infers the answer based on the frequency of words appearing in the answer.

-This approach is not limited to AWS, but is a common method often seen in tests taken by students.
+This approach is a common technique not only in AWS but also in tests taken by students.

 I'll give you an example